Guitar: Pickups and electronics

 Piezoelectric, or piezo, pickups represent another class of pickup.
 These employ piezoelectricity to generate the musical signal and are popular in hybrid electro-acoustic guitars.
 A crystal is located under each string, usually in the saddle.
 When the string vibrates, the shape of the crystal is distorted, and the stresses associated with this change produce tiny voltages across the crystal that can be amplified and manipulated.
 Piezo pickups usually require a powered pre-amplifier to lift their output to match that of electromagnetic pickups.
 Power is typically delivered by an on-board battery.

 Most pickup-equipped guitars feature onboard controls, such as volume or tone, or pickup selection.
 At their simplest, these consist of passive components, such as potentiometers and capacitors, but may also include specialized integrated circuits or other active components requiring batteries for power, for preamplification and signal processing, or even for electronic tuning.
 In many cases, the electronics have some sort of shielding to prevent pickup of external interference and noise.

 Guitars may be shipped or retrofitted with a hexaphonic pickup, which produces a separate output for each string, usually from a discrete piezoelectric or magnetic pickup.
 This arrangement lets on-board or external electronics process the strings individually for modeling or Musical Instrument Digital Interface (MIDI) conversion.
 Roland makes "GK" hexaphonic pickups for guitar and bass, and a line of guitar modeling and synthesis products.
 Line 6's hexaphonic-equipped Variax guitars use on-board electronics to model the sound after various vintage instruments, and vary pitch on individual strings.

 MIDI converters use a hexaphonic guitar signal to determine pitch, duration, attack, and decay characteristics.
 The MIDI sends the note information to an internal or external sound bank device.
 The resulting sound closely mimics numerous instruments.
 The MIDI setup can also let the guitar be used as a game controller (i.e., Rock Band Squier) or as an instructional tool, as with the Fretlight Guitar.

 Tuning

 Standard

 By the 16th century, the guitar tuning of ADGBE had already been adopted in Western culture; a lower E was later added on the bottom as a sixth string.

-The result, known as "standard tuning", has the strings tuned from a low E, to a high E, traversing a two-octave range—EADGBE.
+The result, known as "standard tuning", has the strings tuned from a low E to a high E, traversing a two-octave range: EADGBE.

 This tuning is a series of ascending fourths (and a single major third) from low to high.

 The reason for ascending fourths is to accommodate four fingers on four frets up a scale before moving to the next string.

-This is musically convenient and physically comfortable and it eased the transition between fingering chords and playing scales.
-If the tuning contained all perfect fourths, the range would end up being two octaves plus one semitone; the high string would be an F, a dissonant half-step from the low E and much out of place.
+This is musically convenient and physically comfortable, and it eased the transition between fingering chords and playing scales.

+If the tuning contained all perfect fourths, the range would be two octaves plus one semitone; the high string would be an F, a dissonant half-step from the low E and much out of place.